jatinkalwar/m-bomber2.O/README.md

 # MASTER-BOMBER2.O

-MASTER-BOMBER2.O is an online tool which can help you to prank your friends.
+MASTER-BOMBER2.O is a bash code which can help you to prank your friends.
 By using this tool you can send huge amount of sms , call and email to your friends.

 ## Appendix